 III.
 Types of stone disease.
 Four main types of stones are encountered in clinical practice (Table 6-1); calcium stones predominate, and a majority of these are composed of or contain calcium oxalate.
 Whatever their composition, stones are organized masses of crystals that grow on the surfaces of the renal papillae whenever the excretory burden of poorly soluble materials is excessive for the volume of urine that is available to dissolve them.
 In the cases of calcium and cystine stones, the main causes are overexcretion of calcium, uric acid, or oxalate, or of cystine, respectively.
 Uric acid stones can be caused by overexcretion of uric acid, but an abnormally low urine pH is usually more important in pathogenesis.
 Struvite stones are produced only by bacteria that possess the enzyme urease and, therefore, are a result of urinary infection.
-6: The Patient With Renal Stones 85

 Table 6-1.
 Types of Renal Stones

-Major Constituent Crystal Type Approximat Percent of All Stones

-Calcium 75

-and a private state of the state of Calcium oxalate S. Section States

-Hydroxyapatite (CaPO 4 )

-Restant Access of the state of the second state of the Brushite

-Uric acid Uric acid 5

-Cystine Cystine (amino acid) 1

-Struvite-carbonate MgNH 4 PO 4 and CaCO 3 20
+Major Constituent Crystal Type Approximate Percent of All Stones Calcium and a second 75 angene be successful a barry of a solution Calcium oxalate and the second second second second Hydroxyapatite (CaPO 4) tering to targe strength and a second strength of Brushite Uric acid Uric acid 5 Cystine Cystine (amino acid) 1 Struvite-carbonate MgNH 4 PO 4 and CaCO 3 20

-A Calcium stones: Hypercalciuric states, hyperuricosuria, and hyperoxaluria are the main remediable causes of calcium stones.
+Calcium stones: Hypercalciuric states, hyperuricosuria, and hyperoxaluria are the main remediable causes of calcium stones.